fenar/distributed-open5gs/README.md

 ### Import the managed clusters into ArgoCD

 Now that we created the grouping of clusters to work with, let's import them in ArgoCD.
 Do to so, we need to create a `GitOpsCluster` that will define where is the ArgoCD to integrate with, along with the `Placement` rule to use.
-In our case, we will use the label `local-argo: True` to denote clusters that should be imported.
+In our case, we will use the clusterSet `5g-core` to denote clusters that should be imported.

 Apply the following

 ~~~
+oc apply -f 5g-core-placement.yaml
 oc apply -f gitopscluster.yaml
-oc label managedcluster ca-regina local-argo=True
-oc label managedcluster local-cluster local-argo=True
 ~~~

 This is the result in ArgoCD